 1 that for any ESIM communicating with a GSO FSS space station in the frequency bands 17.7-19.7 GHz and 27.5-29.5 GHz, or portions thereof, the following conditions shall apply:

-1.1 with respect to space services in the 17.7-19.7 GHz and 27.5-29.5 GHz frequency bands, ESIM shall comply with the following conditions:
+1.1 with respect to protection of space services in the 17.7-19.7 GHz and 27.5-29.5 GHz frequency bands, ESIM shall comply with the following conditions:

-1.1.1 with respect to satellite networks or systems of other administrations, the ESIM characteristics shall remain within the envelope characteristics and coordination envelope of the satellite network with which the ESIM communicate;
+1.1.1 with respect to satellite networks or systems of other administrations, the notifying administration of the GSO FSS satellite network with which ESIM communicate shall ensure that ESIM characteristics remain within the notified characteristics (for networks already recorded in the MIFR) or coordination envelope (for networks yet to complete coordination which may subsequently be recorded in the MIFR) of that GSO FSS satellite network;

-1.1.2 that the notifying administration of the GSO FSS network, with which ESIM communicate, shall ensure that ESIM operation complies with coordination agreements for the frequency assignments of this GSO FSS network under the relevant provisions of the Radio Regulations;
+1.1.2 that the notifying administration of the GSO FSS satellite network, with which ESIM communicate, shall ensure that ESIM operation complies with coordination agreements for the frequency assignments of that GSO FSS network under the relevant provisions of the Radio Regulations;

-1.1.3 for the implementation of resolves 1.1.1 above, the notifying administration of the GSO FSS network with which ESIM communicate shall send to the Bureau under this Resolution the relevant Appendix 4 information related to the characteristics of the ESIM intended to communicate with the space station of that GSO FSS network, together with the commitment that the ESIM operation shall be in conformity with the Radio Regulations and this Resolution;
+1.1.3 for the implementation of resolves 1.1.1 above, the notifying administration of the GSO FSS network with which ESIM communicate shall send to the Bureau under this Resolution the relevant Appendix 4 information related to the characteristics of the ESIM intended to communicate with the space station of that GSO FSS satellite network, together with the commitment that the ESIM operation shall be in conformity with the Radio Regulations and this Resolution;

-1.1.3.1 (Examination of ESIM in relation to a GSO satellite network recorded in the MIFR)upon receipt of the information provided in accordance with resolves 1.1.3 above, the Bureau shall examine it in relation to the requirements referred to in resolves 1.1.1 based on the information recorded in the MIFR and any other reliable information available to it .
-If following this examination, the Bureau concludes that the ESIM characteristics are within the envelope of the satellite network, the Bureau shall publish the results for information in the BR IFIC, otherwise the information shall be returned to the notifying administration;
+1.1.3.1 for a GSO FSS satellite network recorded in the MIFR: upon receipt of the information provided in accordance with resolves 1.1.3 above, the Bureau shall examine it in relation to the requirements referred to in resolves 1.1.1 based on the information recorded in the MIFR and any other reliable information available to it .
+If, following this examination, the Bureau concludes that the ESIM characteristics are within the envelope of the satellite network, the Bureau shall publish the results for information in the BR IFIC, otherwise the information shall be returned to the notifying administration;

-1.1.3.2 (Examination of ESIM in relation to a GSO satellite at coordination stage which could subsequently be recorded in the MIFR)upon receipt of the information provided in accordance with resolves 1.1.3 above, the Bureau shall examine it in relation to the requirements referred to in resolves 1.1.1 based on the complete information submitted.
-If, following this examination, the Bureau concludes that the ESIM characteristics are within the envelope of the satellite network under coordination , the Bureau shall publish the results for information in the BR IFIC indicating the provisional nature of the coordination process with the remarks that once the coordination is successfully completed and recorded in the MIFR the finding would be reviewed and, if necessary, revised, otherwise the information shall be returned to the notifying administration;
+1.1.3.2 for a GSO FSS satellite network yet to complete coordination which may subsequently be recorded in the MIFR: upon receipt of the information provided in accordance with resolves 1.1.3 above, the Bureau shall examine it in relation to the requirements referred to in resolves 1.1.1 based on the complete information submitted.
+If, following this examination, the Bureau concludes that the ESIM characteristics are within the envelope of the satellite network yet to complete coordination , the Bureau shall publish the results for information in the BR IFIC indicating the provisional nature of the coordination process with a remark that once the coordination is successfully completed and the satellite network recorded in the MIFR the finding would be reviewed and, if necessary, revised, otherwise the information shall be returned to the notifying administration;

-1.1.4 for the protection of non-GSO FSS systems operating in the frequency band 27.5-28.6/29.1 GHz, ESIM communicating with GSO FSS networks shall comply with the provisions contained in Annex 1 to this Resolution;
+1.1.4 for the protection of non-GSO FSS systems operating in the frequency band 27.5-28.6 GHz, ESIM communicating with GSO FSS networks shall comply with the provisions contained in Annex 1 to this Resolution;

-Option 1

-1.1.5 for the protection of non-GSO MSS feeder links operating in the frequency band 29.1-29.5 GHz, ESIM communicating with GSO FSS networks shall comply with the provisions contained in Annex 1 to this Resolution;